realphongha/dotfiles/README.md

 # dotfiles
-My dotfiles for Linux and MacOS.
+My dotfiles for Linux, MacOS and Windows.